LukeEmmet/luteconv/README.md

 Where the source format allows more than one piece per file the --index option selects the desired piece, counting from 0.
 Default 0.

+Some lute software encodes rhythm as the number of lute tablature flags, others encode the mensural note value (whole, half, quarter etc) unfortunately there is no fixed mapping between the two.
+The --flags option adds (or subtracts) flags from the destination rhythm to adjust this mapping.
+Default 0.

 Examples
 --------